ThePrez/FOCUS2020-Workshop/camel/README.md

 nano src/main/resources/config.properties
 ```
 You will need to change the following properties:
-- `jt400.dtaq_library` - set to your schema name (same as your username)
+- `jt400.dtaq_library` - set to your schema name (same as your system username as assigned by your instructor)
-- `jt400.username` and `jt400.password` - assigned to you by your workshop coordinator
+- `jt400.username` and `jt400.password` - same as the system username and password assigned to you by your workshop coordinator
 - `kafka.topic` - set to your user name

 Note that `jt400.hostname` should be left as `localhost`